merlinschumacher/esp8266-clock/README.md

 If your LED does not start at the top (12 o'clock).
 You can add an offset by specifing the pixel located at the top.

+### Saving

+Some changes, like the colors, are updated immediately but not permamently saved.
+To make them permanent click the big green button at the top.

+Changes to the LED configuration or the timezone may need a restart of the ESP.

 ### Advanced settings and updates

 If you have a NTP server in your local network you can specify it manually.
 The default "pool.ntp.org" should be sufficient for most uses.